miyagawa/plack-handbook/24_wrap_up.md

 We're chatting on [IRC channel #plack on irc.perl.org][8] and there's a [mailing list][9] and [an issue tracker on github][10] to communicate with us.

-### On a final note...

-It's been an interesting experiment of writing 24 articles for 24 days, and I'm glad that I finished this myself.
-Next year, i'm looking forward to having your own advent entries to make the community based advent calendar.

-I wish you a Very Merry Christmas and a Happy New Year.

   [1]: http://advent.plackperl.org/2009/12/day-13-use-placktest-to-test-your-application.html
   [2]: http://github.com/
   [3]: http://github.com/search?langOverride=&q=plack&repo=&start_value=1&type=Repositories